jgenc/dotfiles/README.md

         * <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>S</kbd>
     4. Search History (`R` for reverse-i-search)
         * <kbd>Ctrl</kbd> + <kbd>R</kbd>
-    5. There are also some for variables and processes, I do not use them at all for now, they might be useful later on.
+    5. There are also some shortcuts for looking at variables and processes, however I do not use them for now.
+They might be useful later on though.